 • Requirements of License Reform Act of 2006:

-All licenses are subject to revocation by municipal governing body.
+All licenses are subject to revocation by the municipal governing body.

-Municipal body shall set time for hearing of revocation and notice of hearing shall be given to licensee at least ten (10) days before the sate set for the hearing.
+The municipal body shall set time for the hearing of revocation and notice of hearing shall be given to the licensee at least ten (10) days before the date set for the hearing.